Mercedes-Benz Intelligent Drive

 Changes may have been made since these images and films were produced.

-Active Emergency-stop Assist intervenes if the driver ignores several requests by the intelligent hands-off warning function to take hold of the steering wheel.
+Active Emergency Stop Assist intervenes if the driver ignores several requests by the intelligent hands-off warning function to take hold of the steering wheel.
 The vehicle will be braked in its lane until it is stationary if the system detects that the driver is permanently distracted or has lost control of the vehicle.

-The Steering Pilot is active at speeds up to 210 km/h.
+Active Steer Assist is active at speeds up to 210 km/h.
 This system is part of a new generation of driving assistance packages which relieve the strain on the driver by enabling partially autonomous driving on motorways and country roads and thus increasing the level of safety and comfort for all road users.